Westminster Shorter Catechism

-The reason attached to the fifth commandment is a promise of long life and prosperity (so far as it shall serve for God's glory and their own good) to all those who keep this commandment.
+A. The reason annexed to the fifth commandment is a promise of long life and prosperity (as far as it shall serve for God's glory and their own good) to all such as keep this commandment.

 Q. 67.
 Which is the sixth commandment?

-The sixth commandment is: You shall not murder. [a] [a].
-Exo 20:13; Deu 5:17
+A. The sixth commandment is, You shall not kill.

 Q. 68.
 What is required in the sixth commandment?

-The sixth commandment requires all lawful endeavours to preserve our own life and the life of others.
+A. The sixth commandment requires all lawful endeavors to preserve our own life, and the life of others.

 Q. 69.
 What is forbidden in the sixth commandment?